 When new, improved versions of the power manager's firmware become available, the upgrade firmware function can be used to update the power manager.
-Updates can be installed via the network port or the COM/RS-232 port.
+Updates can be installed via the console port or the network port.

 The upgrade procedure can only be performed via the text interface.